Tech-at-DU/ACS-2941-1-Eng-Careers-Comm-Interview/Lessons/03-Problem-Solving-Strategies.md

 1. Follow your plan - write real code
 1. Check your work - test your code

-## Warm-Up (15 minutes)
+## Warm-Up: Simplify First (15 minutes)

 _**Interview Question:** Find the 5th largest value in an array of n numbers._

-Write in your notebook, then share with 1 or 2 partners:

-1. Restate the problem
-1. Ask clarifying questions
-1. State your assumptions
-1. Think out loud
-    1. Brainstorm solutions
-    1. Explain your rationale
-    1. Discuss tradeoffs
-    1. Suggest improvements
+That's hard to picture at full size.
+Simplify it first:

+1. Alone: solve the smaller version by hand — find the **2nd** largest value in a 5-element array.
+Write out exactly what you did, step by step.
+1. Generalize: how does your hand-solved approach extend from "2nd largest of 5" to "5th largest of n"?
+What stays the same, what has to change?
+1. Share with 1-2 partners: compare how you simplified and generalized.
+Did you both shrink the problem the same way?

+## Activity 1: Strategy Walkthrough (30 minutes)

+**Problem:** Given an array `a` of numbers and a target value `t`, find two numbers that sum to `t` (that is, `a[i] + a[j] = t`).

+Work through these steps **in order, on paper, solo** — no code yet:

+1. **Simplify:** solve it by hand for a small sorted array (5-6 numbers).
+1. **Find the pattern:** what did you notice while solving the small case that would work for any size array?
+1. **Pseudocode:** write out your approach as pseudocode, precisely enough that someone else could follow it without asking you questions.

+Pair up and compare pseudocode.
+Where is your partner's plan clear?
+Where would you have gotten stuck following it blind?
+You'll find out for real next.

+## Break (10 minutes)

+## Activity 2: Silent Pseudocode Handoff (25 minutes)

+Your instructor will assign half the room Problem 3 and half Problem 4 below.

+1. Alone: simplify, find the pattern, and write pseudocode for your assigned problem — same process as Activity 1, about 10 minutes.
+1. Swap pseudocode (not partners you already worked with) with someone who solved a **different** problem than you.
+1. Silently — no talking — implement code from your partner's pseudocode alone.
+1. Once both of you have working (or stuck) code, talk: did it work?
+Where was the pseudocode ambiguous or missing a step?
+Would you have caught that mistake if you'd been narrating it out loud instead of writing it down?

-## Activity: Interview Breakouts (40 minutes)
+## Activity 3: Interview Breakout (55 minutes)

-**Instructions**:

-1. Find a partner to do mock interviews with.
+**Instructions:**

+1. Your instructor will assign your partner.
 One will play interviewer, one interviewee.
-1. Work through the problem as if you’re in an actual interview.
-Your interviewer will have a checklist to make sure you follow the best-practice problem solving steps.
+1. Work through **Problem 2** as if in an actual interview, hitting the full strategy: test inputs, simplify/pattern, pseudocode before code, check your work at the end.
-1. Give feedback on what they did/didn’t do.
+1. Give feedback on what they did/didn't do.
-1. Swap roles and work through problem 2.
+1. Swap roles.
-1. Find a different partner and repeat the above steps (2-4) for problems 3 and 4.
+1. Your instructor will assign a new partner.
+Work through whichever of **Problem 3 or 4** you didn't already do in Activity 2. **This round:** the interviewer fills out the [Peer Interview Rubric](../Assignments/Sample_Rubric.md) — focus especially on the Problem Solving section — and this counts toward your 6-of-8 in-class peer interview rubrics.

-**Practice Problems**:
+**Practice Problems:**

-1. Given an array `a` of numbers and a target value `t`, find two numbers that sum to `t` (that is, `a[i]` + `a[j]` = `t`).
+1. Given an array `a` of numbers and a target value `t`, find two numbers that sum to `t` (that is, `a[i]` + `a[j]` = `t`). *(used in Activity 1)*
 1. Given 2 arrays of `n` numbers each, find a pair of numbers (one from each array) whose sum is closest to a given target value `t`.
 1. Reverse a linked list by reusing the nodes (do not create new nodes).
-1. Find the k largest numbers in a an array of n numbers.
+1. Find the k largest numbers in an array of n numbers.
 Return them in an array sorted in decreasing order.

+## Debrief (15 minutes)

+As a full class: which was harder — writing pseudocode clear enough for someone else to code from blind, or coding from someone else's pseudocode?
+What does that tell you about how precise your planning needs to be before you start typing in a real interview?

-## Homework
+## Homework: Strategy Audit

-Complete Homework #3 and submit via the course tracker:
-- Watch 2 [interviewing.io](https://interviewing.io) mock interview recordings
-- Answer the questions on what each interviewee did well and what they could have improved.
+Pick one solution you committed for Lesson 1 or 2's homework.
+Revisit it the way a real engineer revisits old code — as a pull request, not a rewrite you just paste over the top of.

+1. **Branch:** create a new branch off your existing repo (e.g. `strategy-audit`).
+1. **Redo it properly**, committing as you go so the steps show up in your history — don't squash into one commit:
+   - a commit for your simplified case / pattern-finding notes (a comment or short `.md` file is fine)
+   - a commit for your pseudocode
+   - a commit (or a few) for the real implementation
+   - a commit for tests
+1. **Open a pull request** from your branch back to main.
+Title it like a real one (e.g. "Rewrite: two-sum with proper planning").
+In the PR description, write your self-assessment:
+   - **Before:** what did past-you actually do?
+(Probably: started typing immediately.)
+   - **After:** where did simplifying, finding the pattern, or pseudocode actually change the outcome — faster, cleaner, fewer bugs?
+   - **What I'd tell past-me:** one sentence.
+1. **Submit the PR link** via the course tracker.
+Leave the PR open, don't merge it — it's the artifact.

+This doubles as portfolio material: a real PR with a real diff and a real write-up is exactly the kind of GitHub activity the [Resume, Portfolio & LinkedIn Checklist](../Assignments/Resume-Portfolio-LinkedIn-Checklist.md) tells you to have.

 ## Wrap-Up